aershov24/PMSC_Candidates_Test/README.md

 When choosing a good interview question follow these rules:

 * The QA should not be too **broad** or too **obvious/trivial**, like:
-  * 🚫 `What is Rust?`
+  * 🚫 `What is Scrum?`
+  * 🚫 What does a scrum master do all day?
 * The QA should be **opened** and invite the candidate for a conversation rather than strictly test his/her/their specific knowledge.
 Compare:
-  * 🚫 What is `enum` in Rust?
+  * 🚫 What is `sprint` in Scrum?
-  * ✅ Provide an example when you would use `enum` in Rust
-  * ✅ What does the `static` keyword mean?
-Can you _override_ `private` or `static` method in Rust?
+  * ✅ Provide some ways to fit _bug fixing_ into a Scrum process
+  * ✅ What is the difference between _Sprint_ and _Iteration_ in Scrum and _length_ of each Sprint?
 * Keep the answers **short**, **succinct** and **informative**.
 If you feel your answer is growing in size and covers different topics the split it!
 * Avoid  highly practical questions like
-  * 🚫 How to install Rust? - we won't accept that type of questions
+  * 🚫 How best to do Agile Development MS Project? - we won't accept that type of questions
-* Don't submit questions related to a personal candidate experience.
-These questions are valid on an interview but won't fit to the format of FSC like:
-  *  🚫 Have you ever worked with `Borsch` in Rust?
-  *  🚫 Describe your experience building `SPL Tokens` using Rust on your previous job?
 * Don't submit behavioral questions like:
   * 🚫 Describe your strengths and weakness, and so on
 * Use that that types of questions: